Huelse/SEAL-Python/README.md

   Support type: `Encryptionparams, Ciphertext, Plaintext, SecretKey, Publickey, Relinkeys, Galoiskeys`

-  Particularly, if you want to use the pickle to serialize your data, you need to do these things like below:
+  If you want to use the pickle to serialize your data, you need to do these things below:

   ```shell
   # 1. Modify the serializable object's header file in SEAL and switch the wrapper.